Taylor-Nilsen/ASCII-CAM/readme.md

 | PySide6 | 6.7.2 | GUI framework and Qt bindings |
 | opencv-contrib-python | 4.11.0.86 | Computer vision and camera handling |

-## 🤝 Contributing

-Feel free to fork this project and submit pull requests for any improvements!

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).